Ludwigslied: Language and authorship

 There is a consensus that the OHG dialect of the Ludwigslied is Rhine Franconian.
 However, this was a Rhineland dialect from the area around Mainz in East Francia, remote from St Amand and Ludwig's kingdom.
 Thus there is an apparent inconsistency between the language of the text on the one hand and the origin of the manuscript and the event described on the other.

 However, the language also shows some features which derive from the German dialects closest to Saucourt, Central Franconian and Low Franconian.
 Additionally, the prothetic h before initial vowels (e.g. heigun (l.24) for correct eigun, "have") indicates interference from the Romance dialect.
-The fact that the scribe was bilingual in French and German is also locates the text away from the Rhine Franconian area.
+The fact that the scribe was bilingual in French and German also locates the text away from the Rhine Franconian area.

 Taken together, this evidence suggests that the text was written in an area close to the linguistic border between Romance and Germanic.
 Bischoff's localising of the script to an unidentified known scriptorium Lower Lotharingia on the left bank of the Rhine strengthens this conclusion.

 However, it is impossible to tell on purely linguistic grounds whether these local indications belong to the original text or arose only in local copying.
 A number of solutions have been suggested: